Dubal-prayag/Smart-Volume-Control-v3/README.md

+You said:
-#🎛️ Smart Volume Control v3
+🎛️ Smart Volume Control v3

 Control your computer’s volume using hand gestures — no keyboard, no mouse, just pure AI magic.

 Built with OpenCV, Mediapipe, and Python, this project uses real-time hand-tracking to detect finger distance and dynamically adjust system volume.

-#🚀 Features
+🚀 Features

 ✅ Real-time hand tracking using MediaPipe Hands
 ✅ Smooth volume adjustment based on finger distance